galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 >    > {% endraw  %}
 >    {: .solution}
 >
-> Don't forget to change the container path (see the `$REMOTE` variable above) and the citation to fit your project settings.
+> Don't forget to change the image path (see the `$REMOTE` variable above) and the citation to fit your project settings.
 {: .hands_on}

 ---